-Segments are used to group your Visitors and Accounts in Pendo using metadata and product usage so that you can filter your data in analytics and target guides to specific users.
+Segments let you group visitors and accounts based on metadata and product usage so that you can filter your analytics data and target guides to specific users.

 You can view and update your segments by navigating to People > Segments in the left-side navigation.
-Learn more in the Segments Management Page article.
+To learn more, see Manage segments.

 In Analytics, a segment can be used to get a count of users who meet certain criteria.
 You can also use segments in Data Explorer to compare data between groups.

 In Guides, you can use segments to target messaging at a specific group of accounts or to activate a guide when a user has performed a certain behavior, like visiting a page multiple times without using a feature.